 - Does it appeal to your visitors or is it all about you?

-Have someone you trust take a look at it.
+Have someone you trust look at it.
 What’s their opinion?
 Would they buy from you?

 Here are three steps you NEED to take if you want to be found by the right people:

-- Identify your target market.
-You have to know who your target market is before you begin.
+- Identify your target market (who you want buying your product or service).
+You have to know who this is before you begin.
 Without this knowledge, you can’t make your website customer-focused.
-All your keywords and content must be familiar to the way your prospects and customers are thinking when they do an online search.
+Your keywords and content must be familiar with how your prospects and customers think when they search online.
 And, you won’t know this unless you really know who they are.

 - Organize your site for your customers.
-Come to the understanding your website is not about you or your business.
-Yes, it’s about what you have and can offer, but more importantly, it’s about how you can help your prospects and customers.
+Understand your website is not about you or your business.
+Yes, it’s about what you have and can offer, but more importantly, it’s about how you can help your prospects Understand your website is not about you or your business.
+Yes, it’s about what you have and can offer, but more importantly, it’s about how you can help your prospects and customers – how you can solve their problems.
 You have to show them (through your website content) how you can help them with what they’re looking for.
 Your website cannot portray an “it’s MY website” and “it’s MY business” attitude.
-You won’t attract the customers you want, and not near as many as you’d like.
+If it does, it won’t attract the customers you want and not near as many as you’d like.

 - Include key strategies in your content.
 Make sure the following items are addressed in your content.
 If you want your prospects to find you (and buy from you), these are not an option: